Management's Discussion and Analysis of Financial Condition and Results of Operations

 The accounting policies of each business segment are the same as those described in the summary of significant accounting policies.
 Intersegment sales and transfers are priced as if the sales or transfers were to third parties.
 Accordingly, the Technology segment recognizes intersegment revenue and manufacturing profit on hardware and software shipments to customers under Services contracts.
 The Services segment, in turn, recognizes customer revenue and marketing profit on such shipments of company hardware and software to customers.
 The Services segment also includes hardware and software products sourced from third parties that are sold to customers through the company's Services channels.
 In the company's consolidated statements of income, the manufacturing costs of products sourced from the Technology segment and sold to Services customers are reported in cost of revenue for Services.

 Also included in the Technology segment's sales and operating profit are sales of hardware and software sold to the Services segment for internal use in Services engagements.
-The amount of such profit included in operating income of the Technology segment for the years ended December 31, 2011, 2010 and 2009, was $8.2 million, $7.2 million and $14.8 million, respectively.
+The amount of such profit included in operating income of the Technology segment for the years ended December 31, 2012, 2011 and 2010, was $11.5 million, $8.2 million and $7.2 million, respectively.
 The profit on these transactions is eliminated in Corporate.

-The company evaluates business segment performance on operating income exclusive of restructuring charges and unusual and nonrecurring items, which are included in Corporate.
-Effective January 1, 2011, the company changed the measurement of segment performance that it evaluates to exclude pension income or expense.
-Prior periods have been reclassified to conform to the 2011 presentation.
-All corporate and centrally incurred costs are allocated to the business segments, based principally on revenue, employees, square footage or usage.
+The company evaluates business segment performance on operating income exclusive of pension income or expense, restructuring charges and unusual and nonrecurring items, which are included in Corporate.
+All other corporate and centrally incurred costs are allocated to the business segments based principally on revenue, employees, square footage or usage.
 See Note 15 of the Notes to Consolidated Financial Statements.

 |Customer revenue||$3,853.8|| ||$3,354.6||$499.2|